Delicious desserts from the decade you were born

 1940s: box mix gingerbread cake

-One of the first boxed cake mix flavours was gingerbread cake, created by P. Duff and Sons as a means of getting rid of surplus molasses.
-The company pioneered the idea of a kit that required home cooks to add a fresh egg.
-Betty Crocker and Pillsbury followed suit and by the end of the 1940s, hundreds of companies had put out their own version.
+One of the first boxed cake mix flavors was gingerbread, created by P. Duff and Sons as a clever way to use up surplus molasses.
+The company pioneered the idea of a convenient kit that simply required home cooks to add a fresh egg.
+Betty Crocker and Pillsbury soon followed suit, and by the end of the 1940s, hundreds of companies had released their own versions, making boxed cakes a pantry staple in households across the country.

-The story of how Florida’s state pie came to be is unclear.
-It’s thought a similar recipe for lemon cream pie existed in New York earlier and when home cooks in the Sunshine State made it in the 1940s, they adapted it to use key limes, found in the Florida Keys.
-Whatever the truth, the sweet, tart cracker crust pie is always a winner.
+The story of how Florida’s state pie came to be is a bit murky.
+It’s believed that a similar lemon cream pie recipe existed in New York; however, when home cooks in the Sunshine State began making it in the 1940s, they adapted it to feature the local Key lime, harvested from the Florida Keys.
+Whatever the truth, it's a sweet and tangy pie with a crisp cracker crust that's won hearts ever since, becoming a beloved symbol of Florida’s culinary heritage.

 1940s: chiffon cake